Rotator Cuff Surgeon

 Rotator cuff mobilization starts with an intra-articular release.
 A hooked electrocautery device is used to release the cuff from the glenoid labrum.
 This allows mobilization of the entire cuff if necessary (anterior to posterior).
 Once the intra-articular release has been performed, the arthroscope is directed to the subacromial space.

-This is then followed by an arthroscopic subacromial bursectomy.
+Dr. Mazzara follows this with an arthroscopic subacromial bursectomy.
 The tuberosity (area of rotator cuff insertion) is slightly decorticated but a formal trough is not created.
 A shaver is used to debride any of the torn cuff edge that appears to be nonviable or attenuated.
 Stay sutures are placed in the edge of the cuff tear approximately 1 centimeter apart.
 Additional releases of the cuff from the glenoid are performed as necessary.

 At this point the mini-open approach is initiated.
 A horizontal lateral incision (3-4 cm long) is made over the lateral edge of the acromion.
 The deltoid muscle fibers are split to expose the rotator cuff tear.